 Johnson, from a southern slave state, was vice president when Abraham Lincoln, a Republican, was assassinated.
 Johnson was the first president to face Articles of Impeachment.
 The accusations against him now seem obscure and even inconsequential compared to what Trump has been accused of.
 To keep the Radical Republican Edwin Stanton in control of Reconstruction in the South after the Civil War, Congress passed the “Tenure of Office Act,” which required the president to seek the Senate’s advice and consent before removing cabinet and other high government officials.
 Believing the Tenure of Office Act to be an unconstitutional breach of the separation between executive and legislative powers, Johnson fired Stanton while Congress was out of session on August 5, 1867.

 This brought about a face-off with the Republican-dominated Senate.
 In those post–Civil War days when many of the recently rebellious southern states had no representation in Congress, there were only 54 senators and of those, only 9 were Democrats.
 After the Senate trial, 35 Republicans voted to convict Johnson.
 The nine Democrats were joined by 10 Republicans, making 19 votes for acquittal.
 It would have taken 36 guilty votes to reach the two-thirds majority necessary for conviction.
 With an overwhelming majority in the Senate, the Republicans were unable to remove Johnson.
-But again, the charges against him were not of the strong Constitutional nature of those against Trump.

 Richard Nixon, 1974: resigned